Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

 We'll want to consider the equivariant homology $H_*^{BM, \wtG}(\VB_{V[[t]]}\times_{V((t))}\VB_{V[[t]]})$.
-Defining this properly is a finicky technical issue, since the space $\VB_{V[[t]]}\times_{V((t))}\VB_{V[[t]]}$ can be thought of as a union of affine spaces which are both infinite dimensional and infinite codimensional, making it hard to define their degree in homology.
-First, we note that it is technically more convenient to consider the space Basic properties of equivariant homology lead us to expect that we will use this as a definition of the left hand side.
-The preimage in ${}_{V[[t]]}\VB_{V[[t]]}$ of a Schubert cell in $\AF$ is a cofinite dimensional affine subbundle of $V((t))$; thus, using both the dimension of the Schubert cell, and the codimension of the affine bundle, we can make sense of the difference between the dimensions of these cells.
+Defining this properly is a finicky technical issue, since the space $\VB_{V[[t]]}\times_{V((t))}\VB_{V[[t]]}$ can be thought of as a union of affine spaces which are both infinite-dimensional and infinite-codimensional, making it hard to define their degree in homology.
+First, we note that it is technically more convenient to consider the space \notation{${}_{U}\dVB_{U'}$}{${}_{U}\dVB_{U'}=\{(g\Iwahori,v(t))\in \AF\times U'\mid g^{-1}\cdot v(t)\in U\}$ and ${}_{\acham}\dVB_{\acham'}={}_{U_\acham}\dVB_{U_{\acham'}}$} This is the intersection of the trivial bundle $ \AF\times V[[t]]$ with the image of the associated bundle $G((t))\times^{\Iwahori} V[[t]]$ in $\AF\times V((t))$.
+Basic properties of equivariant homology lead us to expect that we will use this as a definition of the left-hand side.
+The preimage in ${}_{V[[t]]}\VB_{V[[t]]}$ of a Schubert cell in $\AF$ is a cofinite dimensional affine subbundle of $\VB_{V[[t]]}$; thus, using both the dimension of the Schubert cell and the codimension of the affine bundle, we can make sense of the difference between the dimensions of these cells.
 With a bit more work, this allows us to make precise the notion of this homology, as in \cite[\S 2(ii)]{BFN}.
 For our purposes, we can use their construction as a black-box, only knowing that basic properties of pushforward and pullback operate as expected.